MercedesGLECoupe/currency-converter/README.md

 # Currency converter

 This is my first currency converter.
-Here you can convert any amount of six currencies value into polish PLN:
+Here you can convert any amount of eighteen currencies value into polish PLN:

  - EUR
  - CHF
  - GBP
  - USD
  - CNY
  - CZK
+ - HUF
+ - UAH
+ - THB
+ - TRY
+ - ISK
+ - NOK
+ - DKK
+ - SEK
+ - ILS
+ - RON
+ - MXN
+ - ZAR

  To convert any amount of currency at the beginning you choose one of currency that interest you.
 Next write down amount you want to exchange.
 After all click button "Przelicz" to see how much money you need.